 In this regard, architecture must have features and attributes to balance each of these factors.
 In other words, in order to regain the strengths, architecture should help by providing balanced air, a peaceful atmosphere in places without motion and a dynamic atmosphere in places with motion; creating balance between these two places; paying attention to qualitative dimensions of architecture to have health efficiency on the mental state of residents; and arranging a good place for sleeping and wakefulness.
-In the findings of a comparative study between medical and traditional architecture documents, commonalities have been obtained between them in hot and dry climates (Taghizadeh and Mollazadeh 2018).
-In Yazdani. this study, commonalities are consistent only with the findings of traditional physicians in the air Having considered that principles are constant, the health and pathogenic details were localized based on the natural and built environment of Kashan.
-Natural and artificial factors that pollute
+In the findings of a comparative study between medical and traditional architecture documents, commonalities have been obtained between them in hot and dry (Taghizadeh climates and Mollazadeh 2018).
+In this Yazdani. study. these commonalities are consistent only with the findings of traditional physicians in the air factor.
+Having considered that these principles are constant, the health and pathogenic details were localized based on the natural and built environment of Kashan.